thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

 - [Improvement] Hide the empty results label when the search input is empty
+- [Improvement] Save Go To options between sessions
-- [Improvement] Add a label for the options separator
+- [Fix] Add a missing label for the options separator

 ## Run